austencloud/tka-desktop/docs/V2_GENERATE_TAB_IMPLEMENTATION_PLAN.md

-# V2 Generate Tab Implementation Plan
+# Modern Generate Tab Implementation Plan

 ## Overview

-This document outlines the complete implementation plan for porting the generate tab from Legacy to V2, maintaining the exact same left-side sequence workbench while rebuilding the right panel using V2's modern dependency injection architecture.
+This document outlines the complete implementation plan for porting the generate tab from Legacy to Modern, maintaining the exact same left-side sequence workbench while rebuilding the right panel using Modern's modern dependency injection architecture.

 ## Key Requirements Analysis